 Introduction to JavaScript Date parse

 Parsing means converting one type of data to other types.
-For example, If we want to convert a string date to a date object, then it is said to parsing.
-Date Parsing purpose is whenever we get data from the third party, we don’t know that the given date in their documents is date object or date String object.
-So, we must perform parsing to do required actions like the comparison of dates, subtraction of dates, etc. In JavaScript, the default date is started from 1 January 1970.
+For example, If we want to convert a string date to a date object, it is said to be parsing.
+Date Parsing purpose is whenever we get data from a third party, we don’t know that the given date in their documents is a date object or date String object.
+So, we must perform parsing to do required actions like comparing dates, subtracting dates, etc. In JavaScript, the default date is started from 1 January 1970.

 How does Date Parsing work in JavaScript?